 Authoritative Parenting Style

-The authoritative parenting style, or democratic parenting style, is the most child-centric approach of all for the parenting styles.
+The authoritative parenting style, or democratic parenting style, is the most child-centric approach of all of the parenting styles.
 This type of parenting style is commonly viewed as the best parenting style as it combines the good points from the other parenting styles.
-Parents who fall under this category are more likely to place limits and enforce consequences, but at the same time are able to administer fair and consistent discipline while remaining fair.
+Parents who fall into this category are more likely to place limits and enforce consequences, but at the same time are able to administer fair and consistent discipline while remaining fair.

-Most parents won’t fall under just one parenting style, and many have tendencies that fall under multiple styles.
+Most parents won’t fall under just one parenting style, and many have tendencies that fall into multiple styles.
 Although it may look like every parent should have the authoritative parent style, there are several reasons why some parents may lean towards less desirable parenting styles such as culture, education level, personality, religion and socioeconomic status.